Before elaborating on the risk factors, let’s review the typical events associated with dog ligament damage.

 However, other risk factors are completely out of your control.

-Do the best you can to eliminate the risk factors in your control.
+So, just do the best you can to eliminate the risk factors in your control.

-Forget about the ones you can’t control.
+And forget about the ones you can’t control.

 Powerful Tools to Help Your Dog’s Ligament Challenges